Kevinpgalligan/KevingalWebsite/pages/blog/beatles-and-you.md

 This incredibly unquantified statement brings two incredibly important questions to mind.

 * Exactly how many Beatles songs refer to "you" in the first line?
-* Is there actually a correlation between chart success and the inclusion of "you" in the first line of a song, or is David Rowley blowing hot steam out of his orifices?
+* Is there actually a correlation between chart success and the inclusion of "you" in the first line of a song, or is the author of this book blowing hot steam out of his orifice?

 This post will answer these questions.